garyexplains/speedtestg/FAQ.md

 The idea is that this test remains independent and trustworthy.

 ## 2. Can Speed Test G run on iOS?
 Yes.
 As of Speed Test G 2.0, it is available for Android and iOS.
 There are two versions of Speed Test G 2.0.
 The vanilla Speed Test G 2.0 (for Android only) and the cross-platform Speed Test GX 2.0 (for Android and iOS).
 The suites are almost identical except that Speed Test G 2.0 contains two 3D tests, one written in Unity and one written in Unreal.
 The GX version only has the Unity test.
 When comparing cross-platform, GX times on one platform can be compared to GX times on the other.
 In other words, you can compare GX times on Android with GX times on iOS.
+See also #26.

 ## 3. Can the results of Speed Test G 1.0 be compared with the results from Speed Test G 2.0 or Speed Test GX 2.0?
 No. Speed Test G 2.0 is a complete re-write and you can't compare the times.